 Construction of this Grade 2 listed building commenced in 1695 following the Great Fire of Warwick which occurred on June 22nd that year which destroyed an existing building.
 It was probably completed in 1696, the date stamped on a lead rainwater head, which can be seen to the right of the rear entrance door.

-The building was given a Grade II listing in January 1953 and forms part of a group with all the other buildings on the south side of High Street: Building number: 307475.
+The building was given a Grade II listing in January 1953 and forms part of a group with all the buildings on the South side of High Street: Building number: 307475.